FreeSplatter: Pose-free Gaussian Splatting for Sparse-view 3D Reconstruction: Experiments

 \subsection{Ablation Studies}

+\textbf{Model Architecture.} We analyze architectural choices using a base configuration of 24 transformer layers with patch size 8.
+Table~\ref{tab:ablation_arch} demonstrates consistent performance improvements on GSO with increased layer count and reduced patch size, attributed to enhanced model capacity and reduced information loss, respectively.

+\textbf{View Embedding Addition.} We evaluate the impact of view embedding addition as formulated in Equation~\ref{eq:embed}.
+Experiments reveal that assigning $\ve^{\mathrm{ref}}$ to the $j$-th view's tokens and $\ve^{\mathrm{src}}$ to remaining views' tokens enables successful reference view identification and accurate Gaussian reconstruction in the corresponding camera frame.
+Alternative embedding combinations result in degraded reconstruction quality (details in Section 2.7 of supplementary material).

-\textbf{Number of Input Views.} We make an experiment on a GSO sample to illustrate how the number of input views influences the reconstruction quality on the object-centric scenarios.
-Please refer to \Figref{fig:view} in the appendix for more details.
+\textbf{Number of Input Views.} We conduct an experiment on the GSO dataset to illustrate how the number of input views influences the reconstruction quality.
+Please refer to Figure 13 of the supplementary material for more details.

-\textbf{Impact of Pixel-Alignment Loss.} We study the impact of pixel-alignment loss defined in \Eqref{eq:loss:align}.
-We remove the pixel-alignment loss from the training of both models, and report the novel view rendering metrics on GSO and ScanNet++ dataset.
-We can observe significant drops in all metrics without the pixel-alignment loss.
-We also compare the visual results in Figure~\ref{fig:ablation_alignment} of the appendix, demonstrating that applying pixel-alignment loss leads to higher-fidelity renderings.
+\textbf{Pixel-Alignment Loss.} Ablation on the pixel-alignment loss (Equation~\ref{eq:loss:align}) demonstrates its crucial role in both object and scene-level reconstruction.
+Its removal leads to significant degradation across all metrics on GSO and ScanNet++ datasets (Table~\ref{tab:ablation_align}).
+Figure 12 in the supplementary material illustrates how this loss term enhances visual fidelity, with its absence resulting in notable blur artifacts.